project-sekai-ctf/sekai.team/data/blog/utctf-2023/zipper.md

     print("Invalid Command")
 ```

-The script takes in a ZIP file (passed to the server through base64 encoding presumably), looks for/reads/hashes the `commands/command.txt` file, and if the MD5 hash of the file matches `0e491b13e7ca6060189fd65938b0b5bc`, the contents of that file are run in bash.
+The script takes in a ZIP file (passed to the server through base64 encoding presumably), looks for, reads, and hashes the `commands/command.txt` file, and if the MD5 hash of the file matches `0e491b13e7ca6060189fd65938b0b5bc`, the contents of that file are run in bash.
 There’s no mention of the flag anywhere, which means it must be on the filesystem and read through arbitrary file read or RCE.
 Based on the fact that user-supplied input was run through bash, it’s just a matter of bypassing the filter.

 ### Initial Thoughts